anmud/learntocode/developer-glossary/001_glossary.md

 **Backup**
 A saved version of your site that you can restore.

+**Backward Compatibility**
+Backward compatible refers to a hardware or software system that can use the interface of an older version of the same product.
+A new standard product or model is considered backward compatible when it is able to read, write or view older formats.

 **Bounce Rate**
 Bounce Rate is the percentage of visitors who arrive on a specific page and leave without visiting a second page.